 On August 15, 2002, Birks entered into a Diamond Inventory Supply Agreement with Prime Investments S.A. and a series of conditional sale agreements with companies affiliated with Prime Investments S.A. pursuant to which Prime Investments S.A., a related party, is entitled to supply Birks and its subsidiaries or affiliates with at least 45%, on an annualized cost basis, of such company's aggregate loose diamond requirements, conditional upon the prices remaining competitive relative to market and needs in terms of quality, cut standards and specifications being satisfied.
-During fiscal 2014, Birks did not purchase any diamonds or finished goods from Prime Investments S.A. and related parties.
-As of May 31, 2014, Prime Investments S.A. beneficially owned 15.1% of the outstanding Class A voting shares of Birks Group.
+During fiscal 2015, Birks purchased approximately \$0.2 million of diamonds from Prime Investments S.A. and related parties.
+Birks did not purchase any diamonds from Prime Investment S.A. and related parties in fiscal 2014.
+As of May 31, 2015, Prime Investments S.A. beneficially owned 15.0% of the outstanding Class A voting shares of Birks Group.